 Scenario

 You are a security analyst tasked with enhancing your organization’s DNS security posture.
-While your organization currently relies on Infoblox Threat Intelligence feeds to block malicious and unwanted DNS traffic, your team needs more flexibility in handling specific threat classes/properties within those feeds.
+While your organization currently relies on Infoblox Threat Intelligence Feeds to block malicious and unwanted DNS traffic, your team needs more flexibility in handling specific threat classes/properties within those feeds.
 Specifically, you’ve been assigned to modify the response to a particular threat class to be redirected instead of blocked, without impacting other indicators in the same Threat Intelligence feeds.
-To accomplish this, you will create a custom Response Policy Zone (RPZ), populate it with the desired threat class, integrate it into your organization’s DNS security policy, and then test the custom RPZ to ensure it behaves as intended.
+To accomplish this, you will create a Custom Response Policy Zone (RPZ), populate it with the desired threat class, integrate it into your organization’s DNS security policy, and then test the Custom RPZ to ensure it behaves as intended.

 Estimate Completion Time